Dental material: Direct restorative materials

 Direct restorations are ones which are placed directly into a cavity on a tooth, and shaped to fit.
 The chemistry of the setting reaction for direct restorative materials is designed to be more biologically compatible.
 Heat and byproducts generated cannot damage the tooth or patient, since the reaction needs to take place while in contact with the tooth during restoration.
 This ultimately limits the strength of the materials, since harder materials need more energy to manipulate.

-The type of filling (restorative) material used has a minor effect on how long they last.
+The type of filling material used has a minor effect on how long they last.
 The majority of clinical studies indicate the annual failure rates (AFRs) are between 1% and 3% with tooth colored fillings on back teeth.
-Note that root canaled (endodontically) treated teeth have AFR's between 2% and 12%.
+Root canaled (endodontically) treated teeth have AFRs between 2% and 12%.
 The main reasons for failure are cavities that occur around the filling and fracture of the real tooth.
 These are related to personal cavity risk and factors like grinding teeth (bruxism).

 Amalgam

-Amalgam is a metallic filling material composed from a mixture of mercury (from 43% to 54%) and powdered alloy made mostly of silver, tin, zinc and copper, commonly called the amalgam alloy.
+Amalgam is a metallic filling material composed from a mixture of mercury (from 43% to 54%) and a powdered alloy made mostly of silver, tin, zinc and copper, commonly called the amalgam alloy.
 Amalgam does not adhere to tooth structure without the aid of cements or use of techniques which lock in the filling, using the same principles as a dovetail joint.

 Amalgam is still used extensively in many parts of the world because of its cost effectiveness, superior strength and longevity.
-However, the metallic colour is not aesthetically pleasing and tooth coloured alternatives are continually emerging with increasingly comparable properties.
-Due to the known toxicity of the element mercury, there is some controversy about the use of amalgams.
+However, the metallic colour is not aesthetically pleasing and tooth-coloured alternatives with increasingly comparable properties have been developed.
+Due to the known toxicity of mercury, there is some controversy about the use of amalgams.
 The Swedish government banned the use of mercury amalgam in June 2009.

-Research has shown that, while amalgam use is controversial and may increase mercury levels in the human body, these levels are below safety threshold levels established by the WHO and the EPA.
-However, there are certain subpopulations who, due to inherited genetic variabilities, exhibit sensitivity to mercury levels lower than these threshold levels.
-These particular individuals may experience adverse effects caused by amalgam restoration.
-These include neural defects, mainly caused by impaired neurotransmitter processing.
+Research has shown that while amalgam may increase mercury levels in the human body, these levels are below safety threshold levels established by the World Health Organization and the U.S. Environmental Protection Agency.
+However, there exist subpopulations whose members, because of inherited genetic variabilities, are more sensitive to mercury than these threshold levels.
+They may experience adverse effects caused by amalgam restoration, including neural defects caused by impaired neurotransmitter processing.